 Third-Degree Burns

 Third-degree burns are the most severe, damaging all layers of the skin and underlying tissues.
 They result in white, black, or leathery skin and often destroy nerve endings, causing no pain in the affected area.
 These burns are caused by prolonged exposure to flames, hot liquids, electricity, or chemicals.
 Third-degree burns are life-threatening emergencies, requiring immediate medical attention.
-Treatment may include surgeries and intensive medical interventions.
+Treatment include surgeries and intensive medical interventions.

 Common Causes of Burns

-Burns can result from various sources, and understanding these common causes is essential for preventing accidents and promoting safety.
+Burns result from various sources, and understanding these common causes is essential for preventing accidents and promoting safety.
 Here are some of the most frequent causes of burns:

 Recognizing Signs and Symptoms of Burns